presstab/based_catchers/README.md

 **Notes**:

 - we may want to consider allowing Level 3 and up droids to have attributes in multiple categories
-- Since there is a burn mechanism, unclear if these will need the training and battle points like the Based Catchers and Side Kicks.
+- Since there is a burn mechanism, unclear if these will need the training and battle points like the Based Catchers and Based Juniors.
 Each team can have 4 droids.

 # Tokens, Points, etc: